ecoologic/ecoologic_neo4j/README.md

 to stick with regular MRI ruby.

 There is a sinatra application in the project but it's in a very early stage of development.
-**I suggest reading the tests** to get an understanding of what this little project is capable of, which is basically CR(u)D of nodes and relationship creations both through batch (i.e. transactions) and not.
+**I suggest reading focusing on tests and console** to get an understanding of what this little project is capable of, which is basically CR(u)D of nodes and relationship creations both through batch (i.e. transactions) and not.

 ## Install